‘I love to travel, but I also like to save money while I’m doing it. When I book a trip, I try to cut back and these are the things I cut back on…’

 *I am absolutely suggesting you do this.

 Now, I know this isn’t for everyone, but if you haven’t at least tried it, you simply must.
-The dresses, shoes, scarves, books, and countless other gems that I’ve purchased in my local stores in Dolgellau would blow your mind.
+The dresses, shoes, scarves, books, and countless other gems I’ve purchased in my local stores would blow your mind.
 My closet is full of Warehouse, Next and FCUK dresses; I have knee high suede boots from Laura Ashley; heels from Office, and scarves with *actual* dogs on them.
 No joke.
 Don’t get me wrong, I don’t always find something l like, but when I do, it costs me a fraction of what it would be to purchase it first hand.
-Also, I find I’ve changed my style a little and moved away from the things I previously bought in every different colour from Dorothy Perkins, and that can’t possibly be a bad thing.
+Also, I find I’ve changed my style a little.
+I’ve finally moved away buying one item in every different colour from Dorothy Perkins.
+And that can’t possibly be a bad thing.

-I’m the world’s worst at picking up crap that I don’t need from the checkout at every supermarket I’ve ever visited.
-There’s not a new chocolate or snack product on the market that I haven’t bought and, the ironic thing is, I don’t even eat them myself.
-I generally bring them home for Les.
-While I know he loves an unexpected bar of chocolate on a Tuesday night, it doesn’t really help my wallet any.
+I’m the world’s worst at picking up crap I don’t need from the checkout at every supermarket I’ve ever visited.
+There’s not a new chocolate bar or snack product I haven’t bought and, ironically, I don’t even eat them myself.
+I take them home for Les.
+While I know he loves an unexpected bar of chocolate on a Tuesday night, it doesn’t really help my wallet.
 The amount of money I shell out over the month on little purchases here and there really adds up.
 Neither of us needs it and my bank balance could live without it.